Bake or Boil Sweet Potatoes for Casserole?

 Vitamin C30% DV33% DV

-• Baked sweet potatoes retain their nutrients more effectively while delivering superior flavor.
+• Baked sweet potatoes preserve their nutrients longer and more efficiently while giving you a superior taste.

-Both methods are nutritious, so your choice will depend on your flavor and texture preferences.
+Both are healthy and nutritious, so the choice you make will depend on your personal taste and preference for texture.

 How to Convert Recipes Between Boiled and Baked Sweet Potatoes

-If a recipe calls for one method, but you prefer the other, here’s how to adapt:
+If a recipe requires one method however, you prefer another then here’s how to modify it:

 1. Converting Boiled to Baked: